 Sustained Energy for Environmental Management of our Western Australian Oil Operations

-Our crude oil production facilities are located on Barrow Island and Thevenard Island.
+Our crude oil production facilities are located on Barrow Island.

 Harnessing Western Australia’s Crude Oil Resources

 We have been producing crude oil from Barrow Island – a Class A Nature Reserve – since 1967.
-The island also is the planned location for the Gorgon Project, a liquefied natural gas and domestic gas development.
+The island is also the location of the Gorgon Project, a liquefied natural gas and domestic gas development.

 Although rated as one of the most important wildlife refuges in the world, Barrow Island’s ecology remains essentially intact.

 This can be largely attributed to our environmental management of the island, which has received state, national and international recognition.
 Today it remains an environmental showcase and world-class example of sustainable development – an environmental sanctuary that we can all be proud of.